Ryvenay/AFP2/doc/functional_specification.md

 ## User:
 - Able to register a new account
 - Able to log in to their account
-- Able to log out to their account
+- Able to log out of their account
 - Able to see the home page
 - Able to see the product listings by category
 - Can filter through the products
 - Can open a product and see it's detailed description page
 - Able to add products to their cart
-- Able to finish the order
+- Able to place the order
+- Can see their profile details
+- Can edit their profile details
+- Can change their password

 ## Manager:
 - Has all the user privileges